 Once you apply for a personal loan, either through the pre-approval process or the formal application, it’s time to review your loan offers.
 Typically, you’ll see a minimum of a few different pieces of information, starting with your loan amount.

 The amount you request isn’t necessarily the amount you’re offered, so don’t just gloss over that important detail.
 You’ll also see your APR, which includes your interest rate and any other costs such as an origination fee.
 This number is essential and helps you compare loan offers.

 Another key piece of information you’ll receive is your loan term, or how long you’ll be making payments.
 Finally, you should see your monthly payment amount.

 If you have a fixed rate loan, that amount will never change.
 However, if you choose a variable rate, it will change at some point depending on the nature of your personal loan agreement.

 So, how do you compare your loan offers?
 A helpful tool to use is a personal loan calculator.
-You can see how much more you’ll save or spend in interest by choosing different loan options.
+You can see how much more you’ll save or spend in interest in choosing different loan options.

 After all, even though one monthly payment is lower than another, it could still cost you more than a loan with a higher payment if it’s spread out over a longer period of time.